 Before the party starts, make sure your phone is fully charged so you can take the best photos and videos throughout the entire event.
 Get a good mix of adults having fun together, kids playing, and guests interacting with your baby.
 You’ll want to remember every sweet moment.

 Be sure to encourage your guests to take lots of photos, too.
 If any of your friends have a professional camera, you could ask them to bring it along so you can have some higher-quality images.
+After the event is over, you can make a group chat or a collaborative album where guests can share the photos they snapped and see what you took as well.

 10. Hire a Babysitter If Lots of Children Will Attend

 While a babysitter isn’t a necessity, it can make the party a lot more relaxing.
 If any of your guests have a responsible teenager in the family, you could consider asking them to come along.
-Not only will they be able to enjoy the festivities, but they can earn some extra money by keeping a close eye on all of the kids.
+Not only will they be able to enjoy the festivities, but they can also earn some extra money by keeping a close eye on all of the kids.

 You could also consider asking your loved ones if they know any good sitters who wouldn’t mind supervising your party.
 This will allow your adult guests to unwind and socialize with others instead of hovering over their child the entire time.